Ex-Trump campaign adviser: Papadopoulos just a 'coffee boy'

 On Monday, it was revealed that Papadopoulos, a foreign policy adviser for the Trump presidential campaign, pleaded guilty to lying to the FBI about interactions with foreign officials close to the Russian government.

-Then-presidential candidate Donald Trump described Papadopoulos by name in 2016 as an "excellent guy" when listing his advisers for foreign policy to The Washington Post.
+Trump described Papadopoulos by name in 2016 as an "excellent guy" when listing his advisers for foreign policy to The Washington Post.
+An image released on Trump's Instagram account last year also shows Papadopoulos seated at the same table with Trump and then-Alabama Sen. Jeff Sessions, who was leading Trump's national security advisory team, during a meeting.

-Caputo suggested Papadopoulos had no serious role in the campaign's inner workings.
+Caputo, however, suggested Papadopoulos had no serious role in the campaign's inner workings.

 "He was the coffee boy," Caputo said.
 "You might have called him a foreign policy analyst, but if he was going to wear a wire, all we would have known now is whether he prefers a caramel macchiato over a regular American coffee in conversations with his barista."